wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 NOTE: Microsoft Frontdoor enables you to use a single global IP address for your application.
 Microsoft automatically routes traffic to the region closest to the user.
 This is similar to AWS CloudFront.

-<a name="ResourceGroups"></a>

-### Resource Groups

-   Before any resource can be provisioned, you need a resource group for it to be placed in, for provisioning, monitoring, maintenance.
-   Each resource must be in a resource group.

-   Resource groups can be created by using any of the following methods:

 <hr />

 <a name="Portal"></a>